ChacaS0/tempest/README.md

 * **duration** : This is the maximum age the content of the temp directories, choose it carefully!

-> *You have to choose a duration greater than 1, it is for your own safety!!*
+> *You have to choose a duration greater than 1 !!*

 ## Add a new temp folder to the list
 ### To add the current directory